William G. Draper: Working with Eisenhower

-Colonel Draper was the pilot of Eisenhower's presidential plane "Columbine II," the predecessor of what we now call "Air Force One."
+Colonel Draper was the pilot of Eisenhower's presidential plane "Columbine II," the predecessor of the special presidential plane that is now called "Air Force One."
+Columbine II, bearing the aircraft registration N8610, would always use the call sign "Air Force 8610", regardless of the passengers on the flight.
+After a 1953 incident in which a commercial flight, Eastern Air Lines 8610, crossed paths with Air Force 8610, which was carrying President Eisenhower over Richmond, Virginia, it was Draper who suggested the standardized designation for the presidential plane to avoid any further such incidents.

 He appeared on an episode of What's My Line on May 22, 1955.

 Death

 After being assigned to the Alaska Command when Eisenhower left the White House in January 1961, Draper suffered a heart attack in 1963 which ended his service as a pilot, which he had been continuously since he was 19.
 On November 26, 1964, he committed suicide by hanging himself, reportedly depressed.
 Draper was interred at Arlington National Cemetery, Virginia.